PaddlePaddle/PaddleClas/docs/en/application/object_detection_en.md

 | +`libra sampling` | 640x640 | 640x640 | 41.6% | 60.345 |

 Based on the ablation experiments, Cascade RCNN and larger inference scale(1000x1500) are used for better performance.
-The final COCO mAP is 47.8% when the
-And the following figure shows `mAP-Speed` curves for some common detectors.
+The final COCO mAP is 47.8% and the following figure shows `mAP-Speed` curves for some common detectors.

 ![pssdet](../../images/det/pssdet.png)